Configuring the Calico network policy controller

 Create network policies enabling service access

 Allow access to the nginx web server using network policies.
-Network policies will only allow the access
+Only the access

 -